BROKEN CRACKED TOOTH

 What to do if your adult tooth is knocked out.

 If the tooth has been knocked out but is still intact, you should attempt to’re-implant’ it back into its gum socket.
 Before you do this, clean it by rinsing it in milk.
 Do not rinse the tooth with water, as this will damage the cells that line the roots.
-If you manage to get the lost tooth back in your gum, bite down on a clean handkerchief to keep it in place until you can get to your dentist for emergency first aid treatment.
+If you manage to get the lost tooth back in your gum, bite down on a clean handkerchief to keep it in place until you can get to your dentist for first aid treatment.

 If you cannot get the tooth back into its socket, keep it either in milk, or saliva.
 A good solution is to hold it in your mouth between your gum and cheek (taking care not to swallow it).
-Call ADDC for emergency dental help.
+Call ADDC for any dental help.

 Has your baby knocked out a tooth?